Contemporary Sant Mat movements: General tenets

-Technically speaking Sant Mat practice involves listening to the Inner Sound, contemplating Inner Light, and (eventually) leaving the human body at will - a practice sometimes referred to as "dying while living".
+Sant Mat practice involves listening to the Inner Sound, contemplating Inner Light, and (eventually) leaving the human body at will - a practice sometimes referred to as "dying while living".
 The principal intent is to awaken the Soul and unite it with God.
 Sant Mat is a practical and not a theoretical investigation.

 Contemporary Sant Mat movements claim to be different in a radical sense from other disciplines or kinds of knowledge, which can be taught.
 It claims to be a meta-knowledge or method of going beyond knowledge and deprecates the mind and mental processes, at all times describing a dichotomy between the mind and the soul, in which the mind is only a negative copy or imitation of the soul.
 The mind is to become still and quiet so that the soul can begin to experience itself.

 The second essential tenet is the mystical role of the Sound Current: